yeslogic/prince-docs/docs/styling.md

 The value `footnote` transforms the element into a footnote: it creates a footnote call in the place where it appears in its natural flow, and moves the element to the bottom of the column - please note that a normal page is considered to be a single column layout.
 The footnote marker is placed outside of the block of the footnote.
 With the value `inline-footnote`, the footnote marker is placed inside of the block of the footnote.
 To move the footnote to the bottom of a page in a multi-column layout, instead of to the bottom of its column, the correct float reference needs to be defined with the [`-prince-float-reference`](css-props.md#prop-prince-float-reference) property.
 See also [Footnotes](#footnotes).

-##### Sidenote floats
+##### Sidenotes and wide floats

-Prince allows elements to be floated to a predefined sidenote area, left or right of the main page area.
+Prince allows elements to be floated into a predefined sidenote area, left or right of the main page area, with the `sidenote` value.
 Within that region, they can be placed at the top or the bottom, or be aligned in different ways with their natural anchoring points.
 For more details see [Sidenotes](#sidenotes).

+Wide floats allow elements to *extend* into sidenote areas.
+This is achieved with the value `wide` of the [`-prince-float-reference`](css-props.md#prop-prince-float-reference) CSS property, which will display an element in its natural position and allow it to extend into all available sidenote areas.
+If you want to limit it extending into just one sidenote area, the behaviour can be finde-tuned with the values `wide-left`, `wide-right`, or `wide-inside` and `wide-outside`.

+Please note that wide floats are being laid out *before* other sidenotes, thus "reserving" the space taken in, for themselves.
+Further sidenote floats at the same natural anchoring point will then be stacked in the content order, as happens for regular [sidenotes](#sidenotes).

 ##### Conditional Modifiers